|

 56.

-take place.
+begin.
 It would not have the Presidential pomp and

-significance among the underground sect.
+significance among the invisible underground.

 57. Nine days